HMT Empire Windrush: Further war damage

+Monte Rosa with refugees in the Freeport of Copenhagen.
+Photographed after the British liberation in May 1945.

 In September 1944 another explosion, possibly by a mine, damaged Monte Rosa.
 Odd Claus, a Norwegian boy with German parents who was being forcibly taken to Germany, was one of those aboard when it happened.
 In his memoirs, published on 2008, he wrote that the ship was carrying German troops, plus Norwegian women with young children, who were being taken to Germany as part of the Lebensborn programme.
 The explosion was at 0500 hrs, and about 200 people aboard were trapped and drowned as the ship's captain closed the watertight bulkhead doors to limit flooding and keep the ship afloat.

 On 16 February 1945 a mine explosion near the Hel Peninsula in the Baltic damaged Monte Rosa, flooding her engine room.
 She was towed to Gdynia for temporary repairs.
 She was then towed to Copenhagen, carrying 5,000 German refugees fleeing from the advancing Red Army.
 She was then taken to Kiel, where on 10 May 1945 British forces captured her.